List of tallest buildings in the United States: Tallest buildings by pinnacle height

 This lists ranks completed and topped out buildings in the United States that stand at least 800 ft tall based on pinnacle height measurement, which includes antenna masts.
 Standard architectural height measurement, which excludes antennas in building height, is included for comparative purposes.

 Indicates building is still under construction, but has been topped out.

 Cities with the most skyscrapers

 American cities with at least 5 completed skyscrapers over 500 ft high as of September 2025.

-Tallest under construction, approved and proposed
+Tallest buildings under construction, approved and proposed

 Under construction

 This lists buildings that are under construction in the United States and are planned to rise at least 800 ft.
 Buildings that have already been topped out are excluded.